A Beginners’ Guide to Silk Ribbon Embroidery

 Tip: If ribbon appears straight and narrow, make another stitch on top of first one.

 Use for petals or leaves with ribbon, floss, or perle cotton.

-2. Make loop in direction of other end of stitch and insert at B, a thread or two to side of A. Pull out at C, in direction needle points until loose loop is formed, then stitch back down at D. Note: To prevent ribbon from twisting when it’s drawn through fabric after pulling out at C, arrange it around needle so it’s flat.
+2. Make loop in direction of other end of stitch and insert, a thread or two to side of initial stitch.
+Pull out needle again, in opposite direction from the needle points until loose loop is formed, then stitch back down on the other side of the loop, so as to secure the loop in place.
+Note: To prevent ribbon from twisting when it’s drawn through fabric after pulling out the third stitch, arrange it around needle so it’s flat.
 Gently hold in place with thumb while sliding needle and ribbon through.

-1. Bring up at A, pull through.
+1. Bring up needle, pull through.
 Holding ribbon or thread, lay needle on top.

 2. Wrap ribbon or thread around needle two to three times.
-Insert needle at B a thread or two from A. Gently slide wrapped ribbon/thread down needle to rest against fabric, and pull through.
+Insert needle at back into fabric, a thread or two from initial point.
+Gently slide wrapped ribbon/thread down needle to rest against fabric, and pull through.

 Use this stitch for flower stems and outlining.

-2. Insert needle at B on stem line.
-Holding thread below line, pull out at C directly in line with last stitch (not above or below) and 1⁄8 in. from B, pull through.
+2. Insert needle again on stem line.
+Holding thread below line, pull out again directly in line with last stitch (not above or below) and 1⁄8 in. from where inserted, pull through.
 Continue to end of line, making sure thread is always held below line of stitching.